-Melissa Hansen joined the Good Fruit Grower team as associate editor in 1996 and provides editorial and Web site content for all fruit, but in particular, the Pacific Northwest grape industry.
+Melissa Hansen joined the Good Fruit Grower team as associate editor in 1996 and provided editorial stories for all fruit, but in particular, the Pacific Northwest grape industry.

 Melissa grew up in the beef industry, working in her family’s feedlot and custom meat locker.
 As a youth, she enjoyed raising market sheep and steers for 4-H and FFA projects and continued that passion as a sheep 4-H leader for more than 10 years in Washington’s Kittitas County.